Hausdorff-type metric geometry of the space of Cauchy hypersurfaces: A Hausdorff-type metric on the space of Cauchy sets

-\begin{prp} (i) Let $X$ be a geodesic Lorentzian pre-length space.
-If through every point of $X$ there is an inextendible causal (timelike) curve, then $(\Cauchy^s_X,d_J)$ is an extended pseudometric (metric) space.
+(i) If through every point of $X$ there is an inextendible causal (resp.~timelike) curve, then $(\Cauchy^s_X,d_J)$ is an extended pseudometric (resp.~metric) space.

-(ii) Let $X$ be a regular, geodesic Lorentzian pre-length space.
+(ii) Suppose in addition that $X$ is first-countable and timelike path-connected and has a continuous Lorentzian distance and compact causal diamonds.
 If through every point of $X$ there is a (Cauchy complete) inextendible timelike curve, then also $(\Cauchy_X,d_J)$ (and $(\Cauchy^w_X,d_J)$) is an extended metric space. \end{prp}

+The proof shows that in (ii) we could assume regular instead of first-countable, timelike path-connected, and compact causal diamonds.

-\begin{proof} For the first claim, by Lemma \ref{lem:cauchy_is_achronal_and_chro_obs}, we are left to verify that a strong Cauchy set $S$ in $X$ is weakly timelike intercepting.
-We explain how to vary the argument to obtain the other claims afterwards.
+\begin{proof} By Lemma~\ref{lem:tri_ineq} and Lemma~\ref{lem:cauchy_is_achronal_and_chro_obs}, we are left to verify in (i), resp.~in (ii), that a strong Cauchy set, resp.~a (weak) Cauchy set, $S$ in $X$ is weakly timelike intercepting.
+To this end, we consider $x,z \in X$ with $x \ll z$.
+As $X$ is geodesic, there is a maximal causal curve $\gamma:[0,1]\rightarrow X$ from $x$ to $z$, i.e.~$L(\gamma) = d(x,z)$.